 CARING FOR YOUR LINGERIE

 Manufacturers have their own specific instructions for garment care and these will be on the product labels.
-To keep it in top condition like the day you took it home, and to be covered for any flaws in the garment please follow these instructions and see our return terms & conditions.
+To keep it in top condition like the day you took it home, and to be covered for any flaws in the garment please hand wash them and follow the rest of their instructions.
+For further information see our return terms & conditions.

 Hand washing is the gentlest way to care for your lingerie, as machine washing can shrink the fabric, misshape the wires and cause them to push through the fabric.
 We also recommend you wash non-wired bras by hand too.
-Even though there are no under-wires to break or bend, you still want to protect the delicate fabrics, colours, and hooks and eyes.
-Cool water with a light detergent is best, as hot water can damage the delicate fabrics including lace, embroidery and elastic.
+Even though there are no underwires to break or bend, you still want to protect the delicate fabrics, colours, and hooks and eyes.
+Cool water with a light detergent is best, as hot water can damage delicate fabrics.
 Our range of Eucalan 'no rinse delicate wash' has revolutionised the way all of us at The Fitting Room care for our lingerie.
 Have a look at the different scents available, and we encourage you to give it a try!

-If you do need to use the machine, wash at 30 degrees Celsius or less, on a delicate cycle, and do up the hooks to prevent them catching.
+If you must use the machine, wash at 30 degrees Celsius or less, on a delicate cycle, and do up the hooks to prevent them catching.
 Always place in a lingerie wash bag.

 STORING YOUR BRAS

-Moulded cup bras will pucker and crease if squished or twisted, which can definitely shorten their life.
-If you have the cups pushed out and sit the bras inside each other they will sit beautifully inside a drawer and keep their shape for a very long time.
+Moulded cup bras will pucker and crease if squished or twisted, which can shorten their life.
+Push the cups out and place the bras inside each other - they will sit beautifully inside a drawer and keep their shape for a very long time.